iamjink/bamazon/README.md

    * However, if the store _does_ have enough of the product, it will fulfill the customer's order.

       * This means updating the SQL database to reflect the remaining quantity.
-      * Once the update goes through, show the customer the total cost of their purchase.
+      * Once the update goes through, it will show the customer the total cost of their purchase.

 2. `node bamazonManager.js`

    * List a set of menu options:

       * View Products for Sale

       * View Low Inventory

       * Add to Inventory

       * Add New Product

   * If a manager (user) selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.